+Name

+QUERY

+QUERY

+Syntax

-(QUERY QUERY-EXPRESSION & KEY DATABASE RESULT-TYPES FLATP FIELD-NAMES) [gene
+(QUERY QUERY-EXPRESSION &KEY DATABASE RESULT-TYPES FLATP FIELD-NAMES) [generic] =>

+Arguments and Values

+Description

-Executes the SQL query expression QUERY-EXPRESSION, which may be an SQL expression or a string, on the supplied DATABASE which defaults to \DEFAULT-DATABASE\.
+Executes the SQL query expression QUERY-EXPRESSION, which may be an SQL expression or a string, or the supplied DATABASE which defaults to DEFAULT-DATABASE.
 RESULT-TYPES is a list of symbols which specifies the lisp type for each field returned by QUERY-EXPRESSION.
 If RESULT-TYPES is nil all results are returned as strings whereas the default value of :auto means that the lisp types are automatically computed for each field.
 FIELD-NAMES is t by default which means that the second value returned is a list of strings representing the columns selected by QUERY-EXPRESSION.
 If FIELD-NAMES is nil, the list of column names is not returned as a second value.
 FLATP has a default value of nil which means that the results are returned as a list of lists.
 If FLATP is t and only one result is returned for each record selected by QUERY-EXPRESSION, the results are returned as elements of a list.

+Examples

+Side Effects

+Affected by

+Exceptional Situations

+See Also

+Notes